tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 [SubstrateVM](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/native-image/#native-image)
 do some advanced wizardry to analyze your whole program.

-SubtrateVM is an ahead-of-time compiler for Java that looks at your entire codebase as a unit.
+SubstrateVM is an ahead-of-time compiler for Java that looks at your entire codebase as a unit.
 It does some intense inter-procedural static analysis to prove things about your code that can help with performance.
 It also subtly changes the language, though.
 In order to do this analysis, it prohibits